exasol/transformers-extension/doc/user_guide/user_guide.md

 ```

 #### Install Language Container
-You can install the language container in two different methods, described below:
+There are two ways to install the language container: (1) using a python script and (2) manual installation.
+See the next paragraphs for details.

   1. *Installation with Python Script*